William Murray of Tullibardine: Career

+When Regent Morton made a progress in September 1575, Murray and the Earl of Montrose escorted him from Stirling Castle to Kincardine Castle and he had dinner at Tullibardine the day after.
 Murray's sister was the influential Annabell Murray, Countess of Mar (died February 1603), who was the keeper of the young James VI of Scotland at Stirling Castle.
 There was a story, promoted by the secretary of Mary, Queen of Scots, John Lesley, that the king found the "testament of Bothwell" in Tullibardine's papers in 1577 and was pleased to hear a story that showed his mother as innocent, for a change.

 In March 1579, as Comptroller of the king's household Murray told the Privy Council that he had commissioned and made a proclamation authorising Jerome Bowie's "visiting, tasting, and uptaking of wines for his Majesty's house at reasonable prices".
 Several merchants failed to comply.
 The Provost of Edinburgh Archibald Stewart and others came to argue the merchants' case, but the Privy Council was not impressed and set prices for wines sold to Bowie.

 On 24 April 1579 the Earl of Atholl died shortly after attending a banquet at Stirling Castle.
-His wife Margaret Fleming, (who had been married to Murray's brother-in-law, Thomas Erskine, Master of Erskine), was also unwell.
+His wife, Margaret Fleming (who had been married to Murray's brother-in-law, Thomas Erskine, Master of Erskine), was also unwell.
 A rumour started that they had been poisoned.
 Agnes Graham, the wife of William Murray of Tullibardine, wrote to Annabell Murray assuring her that the Countess of Atholl's complaints against her were "forged lies".

 He was Comptroller of Scotland.
 He resigned the office in August 1580 due to ill-health and James VI gave it to his son John.
 The privy seal letter appointing his son as his substitute describes his faithful service and the present "inhabilitie of his persoun, being subject to infirmitie and seiknes, speciallie the gut" (gout).
 His wife, Agnes Graham, was also unwell, which meant that he wished to remain at home rather than attend at court.